Lawsuit likely over Minnesota carbon tax

 The PUC's initial estimates, published in December 2007, assumed coal-generated electricity would carry an environmental cost of at least $4 per ton of carbon dioxide generated, with a maximum of $30 a ton.
 Its most recent estimates, published last October, put the range at $9 to $34 per ton.

-Industry estimates say an estimated $9- to $34-per-ton charge would add roughly $7.50 to $28 monthly to the electric bill of a residential customer who used 800 kilowatt hours a month.
+Industry estimates say an estimated $9- to $34-per-ton charge would add roughly $7.50 to $28 monthly to the electric bill of ratepayers such as a residential customer who used 800 kilowatt hours a month.
 The increase would be lessened if the utility supplied power from other sources that generate less carbon dioxide.

 Beth Goodpaster, energy program director for the Minnesota Center for Environmental Advocacy, said the legislation and the PUC rules only require utilities to consider the potential cost of carbon dioxide regulation when deciding how they will meet future electricity demands.